-Making Christmas butter cookies is a rite of passage that helps usher in smiles and spread holiday cheer.
+Making Christmas butter cookies is a rite of passage in our family that usher in smiles and spread holiday cheer.
 Decorating Christmas cookies with my mom is one of my fondest holiday memories and these yummy little butter cookies give me flashbacks.

-Cookies are the perfect little treat for that holiday sweet tooth, cookie exchanges and just plain ‘I love you’ gifts!
-These little babies have a 20-minute prep time and a deep rich buttery flavor that makes you go Mmmm!
-These Christmas butter cookies are insanely delicious.
+Cookies are the perfect little treat for that holiday sweet tooth, cookie exchanges, and just plain ‘I love you’ gifts!
+These little babies have a 20-minute prep time and a deep rich buttery flavor and are insanely delicious.

-Hold on to your holiday hat, my friends!
-It’s time to bake some cookies.
+Hold on to your Santa hat, my friends!
+Let’s bake some cookies.

 - Rich sweet buttery cookie flavor